Location: Hackensack, NJ

 Bergen's Promise was named one of the Best Places to Work in New Jersey in 2012 and was recognized in 2016 with an Award for Excellence.

 How many people can say that their job makes a significant difference in the life of a child?
 As a Care Manager at Bergen's Promise -

 This position will provide many valuable and varied experiences working with youth and families.

-internal committees that drives our Mission, learn leadership and supervisory skills by being a Task Supervisor in our internship program, or working
+committees that drives our Mission, learn leadership and supervisory skills by being a Task Supervisor in our internship program, or working towards

 - Complies with all State regulatory and contractual requirements, policies and procedures; and with Agency policies and procedures.
 Adheres to Medicaid